-Level I Prerequisites: Academic Reading and Writing Levels of 6; GDT 100, GDT 104 and GDT 112, minimum grade "C" 45 lecture, 0 lab, 0 clinical, 45 other, 90 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; GDT 100 and GDT 112; GDT 104 or GDT 105, minimum grade "C" all courses

 This course is an introduction to the fundamentals, tools and techniques of interface design.
 Visual communication and user centered design principles are emphasized as students design large form factor (e.g., desktop/laptop), small form factor (e.g., smartphone), and mobile application interfaces.
 Students use design ideation and exploration techniques as they develop interfaces that reflect industry norms and trends.